 While Pinterest has been a long-held staple for any décor devotee, for introductory inspiration and curation, it still serves its purpose in providing you with an easy-to-use mood board that you have on you at all times.
 It also allows you to easily share boards with different vendors and create themes for different rooms in the house with ease.

 If you’re only beginning to think about an interior refresh, this app is a great start to play with.
-After taking a picture of the space you want to update, you are then provided with a 3D playground that allows you to change colours, hang artwork and move furniture around.
+After taking a picture of the space you want to update, you are then provided with a 3D playground that allows you to change colors, hang artwork and move furniture around.
 It serves as a great tool for narrowing down your options to what you really want.
 It also lets you clear out the existing items that are in the picture, so you can see what else to put there.